codingfoo/til/sicp/sicp.md

 naming trees

 combinations can be anonymous
-abstraction is seperating and nameing - i guess abstraction can be anonymous
+abstraction is separating and naming - i guess abstraction can be anonymous

 anonymous closures are a litmus test for a language